drmikeuk/campus92/regAddresses.md

       </div>
       <div class="modal-body">

+<p>Please provide a term time address, even if it is the same as your home address.</p>

+<p>If you are living locally and eligible for a council tax exemption, this will also ensure that we inform your local authority.</p>

-<p>Please provide a term time address or, if you are unable to provide an address now, select the option to provide it later.</p>
+<p>If you are unable to provide an address now, then select the option to provide it later.</p>

       </div>
       <div class="modal-footer">